 In March 2021, the Company completed a private convertible note offering, pursuant to an Indenture dated as of March 29, 2021 between the Company and U.S. Bank National Association, as trustee (the Indenture), and issued \$287,500 of 0.50% Convertible Senior Notes due 2026 (the Notes) that mature in April 2026, unless earlier converted, redeemed or repurchased.
 The Notes bear interest at a rate of 0.50% per annum, payable semiannually in arrears on April 1 and October 1 of each year, beginning on October 1, 2021 and are convertible into cash, shares of the Company's common stock or a combination of cash and shares of common stock, at the Company's election.
 The Company incurred costs of \$8,428 in connection with the Notes and the capped calls, of which \$8,368 was allocated to the Notes and recorded as a debt discount and \$60 was allocated to the capped call and recorded directly to additional paid-in capital.
 Net proceeds from the issuance of Notes were \$279,132, and the Company used \$34,443 of the net proceeds to pay the costs of the capped call transactions described below.
-For the three months ended May 31, 2023 and 2022, the Company recorded interest expense of \$781 and \$779, respectively, of which \$419 and \$417, respectively, was associated with the amortization of the debt discount.

 Pursuant to the terms of the Notes, a holder may convert all or any portion of its Notes at its option at any time prior to October 1, 2025 and only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending on August 31, 2021, if the last reported sale price of the Company's common stock for at least 20 trading days during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any ten consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate on each such trading day; (3) if the Company calls such Notes for redemption, at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date, but only with respect to the Notes called (or deemed called) for redemption; or (4) upon the occurrence of specified corporate events.
-On or after October 1, 2025 until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert all or any portion of their Notes at any time, regardless of the foregoing circumstances.
+On or after October 1, 2025 until the close of business on the second scheduled trading day immediately preceding the redemption of their Notes at any time, regardless of the foregoing circumstances.